SondagesPro/LS-hideEmptyColumn/README.md

 ## Installation

-This plugin is tested with LimeSurvey 2.06, and 2.50.
+This plugin is tested with LimeSurvey 2.06, 2.50 and 3.15.5.
 In 2.50 here are still some cosmectic issue for the width of some column.
+No issue in 3.15 with [skelvanilla](https://gitlab.com/SondagesPro/SurveyThemes/skelvanilla).

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.06 only)